How To Create VNet In Azure

 Create a VNet in Azure

-4. On the Create virtual network window, select the Basics tab and then provide the below details
+4. On the Create virtual network window, select the Basics tab and then provide the details below

 • Name: Provide a name for the virtual network.